 Is a guided prayer journal biblical?

-While not commanded explicitly, it supports biblical practices such as meditation, remembrance, and self examination.
+While Scripture does not command journals by name, it supports practices such as meditation, remembrance, self examination, and Scripture shaped prayer.

 How often should I use a guided prayer journal?